Amber-MD/AmberClassic/README.md

 # Overview of AmberClassic

-This repository contains `msander`, a "modern" version of parts of the Amber molecular dynamics program `sander`.
-Also included are various NMR, X-ray and cryoEM-related code and utilities, as well as versions of a number of the “classic” (and most-used) parts of AmberTools: `tleap, antechamber, sqm, metatwist, rism1d, saxs, gbnsr6, xtalutil` and `paramfit`.
+* This repository contains `msander`, a "modern" version of parts of the Amber molecular dynamics program `sander`.
+Also included are various NMR, X-ray and cryoEM-related code and utilities, as well as versions of a number of the “classic” (and commonly-used) parts of AmberTools: `tleap, antechamber, sqm, NAB, nabc, metatwist, rism1d, saxs, gbnsr6, xtalutil` and `paramfit`.
+All of the force field files from AmberTools are also included here.
 With these tools, many systems can be set up for simulation in `msander`.

-The documentation and authorship credits are in the *doc/AmberClassic.pdf* file.
+* The documentation and authorship credits are in the *doc/AmberClassic.pdf* file.

+* This code is probably most useful to those who are already familiar with `AmberTools` (https://ambermd.org).
+Many of the basic tutorials there will also work with AmberClassic.

+* This package may also be of interest to those who want just the subset included here of the far-more-complex `AmberTools` package.
+Some other popular parts of `AmberTools` are not included here, but are available separately: `cpptraj` and `pytraj` (both at https://github.com/Amber-MD), and `parmed` (at https://github.com/ParmEd).

 # Warning

-This is a work in progress, and may not always be in a stable state (although that is my goal for the main branch).
-I may not be able to respond to requests for support, but please create a github issue if you have comments or suggestions.
+* This is a work in progress, essentially creating a (modified) subset of `AmberTools`.
+Please create a github issue if you have comments or suggestions.
 (As an alternative, send email to dacase1@gmail.com.)

-This code is probably most useful to those who are already familiar with `AmberTools` (https://ambermd.org).
-Many of the basic tutorials there will also work with AmberClassic.

-This package may also be of interest to those who want just the subset included here of the far-more-complex `AmberTools` package.
-Some other popular parts of `AmberTools` are not included here, but are available separately: `cpptraj` and `pytraj` (both at https://github.com/Amber-MD), and `parmed` (at https://github.com/ParmEd).
+Volunteers to help improve or extend the package are welcome.

 # Design goals